Connection times in large ad-hoc mobile networks: Long-time investigations for the random waypoint model

 This implies in particular the existence of a unique (up to multiplicative constants) invariant measure.
-It is not difficult to check that this measure has to be the one appearing in Lemma \ref{lem-Harris}, up to the normalization.
+It is not difficult to check that this measure has to be the one appearing in Lemma~\ref {lem-Harris}, up to the normalisation.
 In particular, it has finite total mass.
 As a consequence, $\mathcal{Y}$ is strongly Harris recurrent.
-We also have that this process has spread-out cycles, in the sense of \cite[p.~202]{A03}.
+We also have that this process has spread-out cycles, in the sense of \cite{A03}, page~202.
 In fact, the hitting times of any set under any starting point are spread out.
 Indeed, the first hitting times might be deterministic (if the initial condition implies that the set is hit during the first travel of the walker), but then one can easily check that, due to the existence of a density for the speed, the hitting times also have a continuous density.
-Therefore, using \cite[Proposition VII.3.8]{A03}, this implies convergence in total variation of $\mathcal Y_t$ towards its invariant distribution.
-The ergodic theorem can be found in \cite[Proposition VII.3.7]{A03}. \end{proofsect}
+Therefore, using \cite{A03}, Proposition VII.3.8, this implies convergence in total variation of $\mathcal Y_t$ toward its invariant distribution.
+The ergodic theorem can be found in \cite{A03}, Proposition~VII.3.7. \end{pf}